 Documentation: The application shall be submitted to the VCPWA-RT.
 When applying for the permit, the applicant/permittee shall provide sufficient documentation, including, but not limited to, a (1) Resource Management Agency (RMA) Project Number (for discretionary projects), (2) a copy of the Roads & Transportation Conditions of Approval, (3) a sketch or map showing the work to be accomplished, project, project parcel, Assessor Parcel Number (APN), address and street name.
 Permit applications without sufficient documentation for processing may not be accepted for processing.

-Timing: This condition shall be met prior to the issuance of the Zoning Clearance for Use Inauguration.
+Timing: This condition shall be met prior to the issuance of the Building Permit and/or Zoning Clearance for Use Inauguration, whichever comes first.